H-pun/growtopia-api/README.md

 ## Installing the Library

-You can easily install `growtopia-api` from PyPI:
+You can easily install `growtopia-api` from PyPI using the following command:

 ```console
 $ pip install growtopia-api